daniel5gh/blog/_posts/2015-01-15-python-data-pipeline.markdown

 ## The codes

-Lets walk through the different parts of the code.
+Let's walk through the different parts of the code.
 It is assumed you are familiar with [python generators][1].

 We start with importing `csv` and `itertools`.
 The `itertools` module is